alexandre-huff/rft/README.md

 ### Running tests

-The RFT project provides some unit tests under the [test/unit](test/unit) directory.
-However, the existing unit tests do not offer full coverage to all the functionalities of the library yet.
+The RFT project provides unit tests under the [test/unit](test/unit) directory.
+The [CppUTest](https://cpputest.github.io/) framework is employed to write unit tests.
+Even though RFT does not yet provide full unit test coverage, new tests will be written on updating and adding features to the RFT.
+Eventually, the RFT will reach full unit test coverage.

 Contributions to the development of unit tests are really welcome!